How did it come about?

 My first tree was, whats the kind way to say it, original?!
 Without even considering the biology of trees I first has to figure out how to bend wire.
 Now that may sound simple until you try it!
 Below is my very first tree, it took around 4 hours to make and sat in a soy sauce dish.
 The tree next to it is made of copper and took over 20 hours to make and is a beautiful green mame bonsai pot.
 Needless to say there was a vast improvement!

-I aspire to create such art such as Clive Maddison and Ken To, so I will keep creating trees in my unique style.
+I aspire to create such art to a level of Clive Maddison, Alrik Greenland and Ken To, so I will keep creating trees and developing my own personal style and expression.

 And you name?